Jerry Hancock Murder: Where is Paul “Gene” Capps Now?

 Gene Capps is in a South Carolina Prison Today

 Gene Capps was arrested at the scene after surrendering his weapon to the police.
 He faced charges of murder and possession of a firearm during a violent crime.
 Although he sought a bond, it was denied for the murder charge, though a $50,000 surety bond was granted for the firearm charge.
 Before the case went to trial, Gene, then 78, pleaded guilty to voluntary manslaughter in May 2023.
 He is currently held at Turbeville Correctional Institution in South Carolina.
-Due to health issues, he has been transferred between facilities but is reportedly stable now.
+Due to health issues, he has been transferred between facilities but is reportedly stable as of today.
 His projected release date is set for 2035.

 Read More: Charlie McBride Murder: Where is Benjamin J. Savage Now?